dipeshgyanchandani/dipeshgyanchandani/README.md

 <h1 align="center">Hi 👋, I'm Dipesh Gyanchandani</h1>

-<h3 align="center">I am a Software Engineer who is passionate about Mobile and web development, Data Science and Competitive Programming alongside being pretty active and participating in events that encourage me to learn.
-Proficient in Python and also have strong foundations of Data Structures, Algorithms, Machine Learning, Deep Learning and coding fundamentals which help me to understand and alleviate problems.
+<h3 align="center">I am a Software Engineer with over 2 years of experience in mobile and web development and data science.
+Currently, I am pursuing an M.Sc. in Computer Science (Specialization in A.I.) at the University of Western Ontario.
+I have worked on projects involving Aptamer Discovery, Deep Learning, and Large Language Models (LLMs), focusing on applying deep learning techniques to SELEX data analysis and information extraction from unstructured data.

+Proficient in Python, SQL, React, and Java, I have contributed to enterprise-level applications and developed AI-driven solutions.
+My strong foundation in data structures, algorithms, machine learning, and software development enables me to tackle complex problems and continuously advance my technical skills.
 </h3>